segiITU/evaluating_llm_danish_expressions/README.md

 This is my first project of this sort, so input, comments and suggestions are very welcome!

 #### Requested models to evaluate
-The following models have been requested to be evaluatd through social media: Grok3, ChatGPT-4.5, Gemini Flash 2, Gemma 3 27B, DanskGPT.
+The following models have been requested to be evaluated by users through social media: Grok3, ChatGPT-4.5, Gemini Flash 2, Gemma 3 27B, DanskGPT, Gemini 2.5 Pro Exp.

 # Guide: Running the Danish Idioms Evaluation Pipeline with New Models